-Transactions in foreign currencies are translated to the respective functional currency of the Company at exchange rates at the dates of the transactions.
+Transactions in foreign currencies are translated to the respective functional currency of the Company at the exchange rates on the dates of the transactions.

-Monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rate at the reporting date.
-Foreign currency differences are generally recognised in profit or loss.
+Monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rate on the reporting date.
+Foreign currency differences are generally recognized in profit or loss.